Escobita/selenium/selenium-core/selenium-website/src/main/rst/01_introducing_selenium.rst

 Selenium-Grid
 ~~~~~~~~~~~~~~
 Selenium-Grid allows the Selenium-RC solution to scale for large test suites
 or test suites that must be run in multiple environments.
-With Selenium-Grid
+With Selenium-Grid,
 multiple instances of Selenium-RC are running on various operating system and
-browser configurations, each of these when launching register with a hub.
+browser configurations.
+Each of these when launching register with a hub.
 When tests are sent to the hub they are then redirected to an available
 Selenium-RC, which will launch the browser and run the test.
 This allows for
 running tests in parallel, with the entire test suite theoretically taking